Crested geckos have a wide variety of distinct colors and patterns known as “morphs.”

 Some of these expensive morphs have so many large spots they almost completely obscure the base color underneath.

 Dalmatian morphs with a high number of spots are known as “super dalmatians.”

 You can learn more about crested geckos with black spots in our other post.

 White spots, also known as portholes, usually appear along the sides of the crested gecko, and they have been known to appear since the captive breeding of the reptile began.

 Any small white spot on the toes, chest, stomach, or nose may result from unfinished pigmentation during incubation.

 More recently, this morph has been bred to have large white spots.

 These larger spots are generally on the dorsal area, and they give the appearance of white spots “dripping” down the reptile’s body.

-The creamsicle morph typically presents itself with an orange base color with white or cream-colored stripe patterns on the back and head.
+The creamsicle morph typically presents an orange base color with white or cream-colored stripe patterns on the back and head.